turingschool/launch-curriculum/module5/lessons/Week1/TalkingWhileCoding.md

 ### Tip 1.
 Focus on the Purpose

-When folks first start trying to talk while coding a solution, they sometimes start by literally reading their code out loud or talking in a way that sounds like reading code.
-This is not adding value, the interviewer can see what you're typing!
+When folks first start trying to talk in a technical interview, they sometimes start by literally reading their code out loud or talking in a way that sounds like reading code.
+This is not adding very much value, the interviewer can see what you're typing!
 Instead, focus on the purpose of your code.

 ### Tip 2.
 Share Tradeoffs or Uncertainty